MisbahKhan0009/CSE332-SFM-NSU/Quiz 01/Quiz 01 Suggestions.md

  ### 13. What do you understand by a byte addressable memory?

-Ans: In the context of addressable location in 1 Byte (8 bits) called Byte addressable memory
+Ans: If the context of addressable location is 1 Byte (8 bits), it is called Byte addressable memory

  ### 14. Identify byte addressable memory: 1KB, 1K x 16bits, 1k x 32bits.